 EBPOM organises a series of UK and International conferences and meetings that are at the centre of modern perioperative medicine.

 The EBPOM website contains multiple useful resources in perioperative medicine, as well as links to future meetings and conferences.
-TRIPOM launched at this year’s EBPOM conference.
+TRIPOM launched at the 2017 EBPOM conference.

 The UCL Institute of Perioperative Medicine is directed by Dr David Walker.

 University College London Masters degree in Perioperative Medicine

 UCL run an innovative distance learning Masters in Perioperative Medicine, summarised here: